MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/windows-dev-center-for-data-marketplace.md

 ---
-title: Windows dev center
+title: Windows Dev Center for Data Marketplace
-description: Data Marketplace enables your mobile brand and pay-as-you-go connectivity offerings on Windows 10 devices.
-author: mattwojo
+author: windows-driver-content
-ms.author: mattwoj
-ms.date: 09/01/2017
+description: This topic describes Windows Dev Center for Data Marketplace. ms.assetid: 1D9C09AC-06D0-43F5-B2EC-9833B1A2383D
 keywords:
+- Data Marketplace mobile operators, Data Marketplace mobile broadband WDK ms.author: windowsdriverdev ms.date: 11/13/2017 ms.topic: article
+ms.prod: windows-hardware
+ms.technology: windows-devices
 ---

-# Windows Dev Center
+# Windows Dev Center for Data Marketplace

 To offer connectivity offers in a Windows Store pay-as-you-go (PAYG) scenario, you need to publish your Windows app through Dev Center.
 This app does not need to provide any real functionality.
 It is a container app function as the vehicle to supply your branding elements and the connectivity offers that you want to sell through Windows Store as add-ons associated with your container app.
 The app doesn&#39;t need to be visible or used by customers, but it must be listed in Windows Store.
 Your offers will be presented to the customer within the [Paid Wi-Fi and Cellular app](https://www.microsoft.com/store/apps/9NBLGGH5PNB1).